- Access to premises

 In June 1994 the Australian Industrial Relations Commission agreed to insert into awards a model clause that provides for pro rata award rates of pay for people with a disability based on their assessed skills.
-This is known as the "supported wages system”.
+This is known as the “supported wages system”.
 Wage assessment tools are used to decide how much each worker is paid.
 A landmark Federal Court case brought by AED Legal Centre on behalf of employees discriminated against because of the use of these assessment tools was decided in May 2013, when the High Court of Australia dismissed the Commonwealth’s application to appeal the Federal Court decision that rules that the Business Services Wage Assessment Tool (BSWAT) discriminated against people with intellectual disabilities.

 For more information, contact the AED Legal Centre.
 The AED Legal Centre is run by the Association of Employees with Disability.
-(See: "Contacts" at the end of this chapter).
+(See “Contacts“ at the end of this chapter).

 It is unlawful for providers of accommodation to discriminate against a person on the grounds of a disability under the DDA (or impairment under the EO Act) by refusing or deferring an application for accommodation, denying or limiting benefits associated with the accommodation, or evicting a person from accommodation on the basis of the person's disability.

 Private premises, including rental premises, are not subject to discrimination complaints relating to access to the built environment under the DDA.
 However, the Victorian EO Act provides for complaints regarding any refusal to allow alterations (including their restoration) at the cost of the person with the disability.
-Other complaints about disability discrimination in accommodation are subject to the "unjustifiable hardship" test (see: "Employment", above) under the DDA.
-For more information about making complaints regarding discrimination, see: Chapter 17 Discrimination.
+Other complaints about disability discrimination in accommodation are subject to the “unjustifiable hardship” test (see “Employment”, above) under the DDA.
+For more information about making complaints regarding discrimination, see Chapter 17: Discrimination.

 Under section 23 of the RTA any person with a disability or mental illness receiving residential support services or found to be an involuntary inpatient, is denied the right to a tenancy agreement subject to the provisions of the RTA.
-For more information, see: "Tenancy", above and "Rights of residents" in Chapter 16*5 Intellectual Disability.
+For more information, see “Tenancy“, above and “Rights of residents“ in Chapter 16.5: Intellectual Disability.

 It is unlawful for providers of education services to discriminate against a person with a disability.
 This includes all public and private educational institutions, primary and secondary schools, and tertiary institutions such as TAFE, private colleges and universities.
 Educators must offer a person with a disability the same educational opportunities as everyone else.
 This means that a person with a disability who meets the necessary entry requirements of a school or college should have just as much chance to study there as anyone else.